Middletown Zoning & Land Use Guide

 Middletown Zoning Overview

 Middletown is a city in Middlesex County, Connecticut with a population of approximately 48,600.
 The city manages land use through Chapter 223 (Zoning) of its municipal code, available on eCode360.
-Middletown has 28 zoning districts covering residential, mixed-use, business, industrial, and institutional uses.
+Middletown's zoning code includes residential, mixed-use, business, industrial, and institutional districts.

 Key Zoning Districts